 What blogs, marketing periodicals and media do you regularly use or read?
 This is where you show how you get involved and understand industry trends.
 You need to also show that you can demonstrate that you are taking responsibility for educating yourself and that you will be able to grow in the marketing and PR sector.

-Remember…if you want to know more, book an appointment with the Careers department because they will be able to discuss pathways with you, point you in the right direction and give you extra insights!
-When you then start applying for jobs within this sector, they can also look over your CV and do practice interviews with you.
-Don’t be afraid to specifically get them to ask you any of the questions listed in this blog for even more practice!
+Remember…if you want to know more, book an appointment with us because we will be able to discuss pathways with you, point you in the right direction and give you extra insights!
+When you then start applying for jobs within this sector, we can also look over your CV and do practice interviews with you.
+Don’t be afraid to specifically get us to ask you any of the questions listed in this blog for even more practice!